MicrosoftDocs/sdk-api/sdk-api-src/content/wtypesbase/ne-wtypesbase-clsctx.md

 ### -field CLSCTX_NO_CODE_DOWNLOAD

-Disaables the downloading of code from the directory service or the Internet.
+Disables the downloading of code from the directory service or the Internet.
 This flag cannot be set at the same time as CLSCTX_ENABLE_CODE_DOWNLOAD.

 ### -field CLSCTX_RESERVED5